ghodgins/DistributedFileSystem/README.md

 ##Locking Server
 Keeps track of which files are locked in the distributed file system, and which client owns the lock.

+##Caching
+Simple caching on the client side that will read the file from the cache if present and valid.
+Will check if valid with the master server before, and invalidate if not.

 ##Usage
 "run.sh" creates:
 - 1 directory server